 The Certificate Authority will then authenticate who you are and whether or not you control the domain(s) for which you’re requesting the certificate.

 If you cannot verify ownership of the domain, you will be unable to obtain the Certificate.

-Once your identity is confirmed, your Certificate Authority’s digital signature will confirm your SSL Certificate containing:
+Once your identity is confirmed, your Certificate Authority’s digital signature will confirm your SSL authentication certificate containing:

 - Which Certificate Authority issued it

 - A public key.

 - Domain names that are covered by the SSL authentication certificate.

 - A validity period of 1-3 years.
 Advanced certificates with longer validity periods are available.